ConnerIsOdd/Nuspacker-Simple/README.md

 Nuspacker Can Be Hard To Use For Those Who Are Not Experienced With CMD Commands

-This Program Creates A Step-By-Step Tutorial On What Commands To Use.
+This Program Creates The Correct Commands For CMD.

 It Writes Tutorial To A Seperate .txt File